The Visiting Performer Program - Awards to VP Artists and How to Book at Visiting Performer

 To obtain AiE funding for a performance:

-- Make the necessary arrangements (dates, times, fees) and sign a contract with the performer or their booking representative.
-The contract will include the MSAC subsidy amount as well as the amount owed by the school to cover the remaining cost of the performance
+Make the necessary arrangements (dates, times, fees) and collaborate with the performer or their booking representative to complete the application in Smart Simple.
+The application will include the MSAC subsidy amount as well as the amount owed by the school to cover the remaining cost of the performance.

 As an author, songwriter, and musician, I have been performing for children and families in Maryland schools since 1975.
 In recent years, the AIE funding program has allowed me to visit with a great many schools that otherwise would not have been able to afford a cultural arts program such as mine.